vicramon/ember-tutorial/chapters/the-ember-object.md

 ## Defining Objects

 So far we've just been using Ember.Object.
 You can create a "subclass" of Ember.Object by using `extend`.
-Say we want to make a user Object class:
+Say we want to make a user Object "class":

 ```coffee
 App.User = Ember.Object.extend()